sahilrajput03/sahilrajput03/vim.md

 Config files from [Jon Gjengset](https://github.com/jonhoo/configs).

+## You can suspend your vim to background anytime and use original terminal

+Use `ctrl+z` to suspend vim, and use fg to go back to vim anytime you want. [source](https://stackoverflow.com/a/1879239/10012446)

 # vim has a `Ex mode` and `Command Line mode`

 Type `Q` in normal mode to enter `Ex mode`, TIP: Press `:visual` there to get back to normal mode.